 \begin{lemma} Suppose $X\subseteq\R^n$ is semialgebraic.
 Then $X$ has finitely many connected components; moreover, there exists a finite partition $\{M_1,\ldots,M_k\}$ of $X$ such that each $M_i$ is a semialgebraic connected embedded $C^1$-manifold in $\R^n$. \end{lemma} \begin{proof}[Remark about proof] There are several ways to prove this; for example, this is a consequence of Verdier stratification of sets definable in o-minimal structures; see \cref{verdier_stratification}. \end{proof}

 \begin{example}[\cref{ex:semialg} continued.]
-Consider again the set $S$ defined in \cref{eq:setsemialg}.
+Consider again the set $S=S_1\cup S_2$ defined in \cref{eq:setsemialg}.
 The fact that $S$ has finitely many connected components is clear from the picture.
-A partition of $S$ into smooth manifolds is as follows; we consider each connected component separately.
-The rectangle $S_1$ splits as the union of one manifold of dimension 2, its interior, four manifolds of dimension 1, its sides without corners, and four manifolds of dimension 0, the four points at its corners.
-The set $S_2$ splits in one manifold of dimension 2, its interior, twelve manifolds of dimension 1, and twelve manifolds of dimension 0.
-Note that this partition is indeed finite.
-In addition, it is one with the minimal number of elements such that each element is a $C^1$, connected manifold of $\bbR^2$. \end{example}
+A partition of $S$ into smooth manifolds is shown in \cref{fig:stratificationS}.
+We consider each connected component separately.
+The rectangle $S_1$ splits as the union of one manifold of dimension 2 (its interior), four manifolds of dimension 1 (its sides without corners), and four manifolds of dimension 0 (the four points at its corners).
+The set $S_2$ splits in one manifold of dimension 2 (its interior $I$), twelve manifolds of dimension 1 (denoted by $E_1,\ldots,E_{12}$), and twelve manifolds of dimension 0 (denoted by $P_1,\ldots,P_{12}$).
+Note that, as guaranteed by \cref{lemma:semialgsetstrat}, this partition is indeed finite.
+In addition, it is the one with the minimal number of elements such that each element is a connected $C^1$-manifold of $\bbR^2$. \end{example}

-By \Cref{lem:o-minimal-property} the $1$-variable semialgebraic sets $X\subseteq\R=\R^1$ satisfy a strong dichotomy:
+By \Cref{lem:o-minimal-property}, the $1$-variable semialgebraic sets $X\subseteq\R=\R^1$ satisfy a strong dichotomy:

-This can be generalized to higher variables via some notion of \emph{dimension}, for example:
+This can be generalized to $n$-variable semialgebraic sets ($n\geq 1$) via some notion of \emph{dimension}, for example: